 - Newsprint

 - Markers

 - · Masking tape

-- Construction paper or poster board - one piece per student
+- Construction paper or poster board - one piece per student (or pair of students)

 - · Crayons

 - Stickers

-- Other art supplies for creating and decorating posters
+- Other art supplies for creating

+- and decorating posters

-- Homework one per student
+Homework "Creating Your Own Family Pride Flag" - one per student

 - 1. Demonstrate understanding of at least three ways to treat others with dignity and respect.
 [Knowledge] - 2.
 Demonstrate at least one way students can work together to promote dignity and respect for all people.
 [Skill]